ossf/malicious-packages/CONTRIBUTION-GUIDELINES.md

 [ ] Are all required fields present and accurate?

+[ ] If a report about this package already exists, am I adding new information?

 [ ] Do all tests and formatting checks pass?

 [ ] Is there a PR summary and is it written in clear, concise language?